asptu/optiview/README.md

 # Usage

-To activate this addon, download the Source-Code.zip under releases, then once downloaded extract the optview.zip and install the optview.py under preferences, (for more information on installing addons see: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons)
+To activate this addon, download the Source-Code.zip under releases, then once downloaded extract the optiview.zip and install the optiview.py under preferences, (for more information on installing addons see: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons)

 Once installed, you will have access to 2 new 'OptiView' panels, one located in the **Render Properties tab** and the other located in the **Shader Editor.**
 After you have created your material for your object, go to the 'OptiView' panel in the **Shader Editor** and click the **Add Outputs** button, which will create 2 new Material Output nodes, one named RENDER for your higher quality textures/materials and the other named VIEWPORT for your more optimised materials for a better viewport experience as seen in the screenshot below:

 ![Demo](https://github.com/asptu/optiview/blob/main/examples/2.PNG)

 Once you have your 2 Material Outputs created you can attach your more complex materials into the RENDER output and the more optimised versions into the VIEWPORT output.
-When you're ready for rendering you'll want to navigate to the **Render Properties tab** and scroll down until you see the 'OptiView' category, within said category you'll see 2 different buttons, which if you're about to render an image you'll want to click **Render Texture** which will automatically switch your view to solid mode and switch to your full quality render texture.
+When you're ready for rendering you'll want to navigate to the **Render Properties tab** and scroll down until you see the 'OptiView' category, within said category you'll see 2 different buttons.
+If you're about to render an image you'll want to click **Render Texture** which will automatically switch your view to solid mode and switch to your full quality render material.
 After finishing rendering you'll want to make sure you click on the **Viewport Texture** button to switch back to your optimised textures as the addon will not do it automatically. (see functionality plan)

 ![Demo2](https://github.com/asptu/optiview/blob/main/examples/1.PNG)

-Other than that, the addon pretty much has no other functionality for now, please contact Asptu#7386 on discord if you run into any problems and happy blending!
+Other than that, the addon pretty much has no other functionality for now, please contact Asptu#7386 on discord if you run into any problems or you have any suggestions for features and happy blending!

 # Functionality Plan